Play hard, rest easy.

 Seward’s waterfront campground offers dazzling views of Resurrection Bay and Mt.
 Alice.
 Wake up to the sound of snorting sea lions and the rush of soaring eagles just beyond your campfire.
 Other campgrounds in the area offer spruce forests and easy access to salmon runs.

 Get a taste of the Alaska life by renting a room or an entire house.
-From quaint downtown neighborhoods to rustic cabins and off the grid accommodations outside of town, nightly rentals are often well-equipped, letting you try out living in Alaska.
+From quaint downtown neighborhoods to rustic off-the-grid options outside of town, nightly rentals are often well-equipped, letting you try out living in Alaska.

 Bed & Breakfasts